Chelsea Flowers in Stanford 2025

 Chelsea Flowers in Stanford 2025 is your opportunity to see South Africa’s award-winning floral exhibition, exactly as it appeared at the RHS Chelsea Flower Show in London.

-To date, South Africa has earned 39 gold medals at this celebrated international event.
+To date, South Africa has earned an impressive 39 gold medals at this celebrated international event.

 Image 1